-Azure dashboards allow you to combine different kinds of data into a single pane in the Azure portal.
+|Dashboards||Azure dashboards allow you to combine different kinds of data into a single pane in the Azure portal.
 You can optionally share the dashboard with other Azure users.
-Add the output of any log query or metrics chart to an Azure dashboard.
-For example, you could create a dashboard that combines tiles that show a graph of metrics, a table of Activity logs, a usage chart from Application Insights, and the output of a log query.|
+You can add the output of any log query or metrics chart to an Azure dashboard.
+For example, you could create a dashboard that combines tiles that show a graph of metrics, a table of activity logs, a usage chart from Application Insights, and the output of a log query.|

 |Workbooks||Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports in the Azure portal.
-You can use them to tap into multiple data sources from across Azure and combine them into unified interactive experiences.
-Use workbooks provided with Insights or create your own.|
+You can use them to query data from multiple data sources.
+Workbooks can combine and correlate data from multiple data sets in one visualization giving you easy visual representation of your system.
+Workbooks are interactive and can be shared across teams with data updating in real time.
+Use workbooks provided with Insights, utilize the library of templates, or create your own.|

 |Power BI||Power BI is a business analytics service that provides interactive visualizations across various data sources.
 It's an effective means of making data available to others within and outside your organization.
 You can configure Power BI to automatically import log data from Azure Monitor to take advantage of these visualizations.|

 |Event Hubs||Azure Event Hubs is a streaming platform and event ingestion service.
 It can transform and store data by using any real-time analytics provider or batching/storage adapters.
 Use Event Hubs to stream Azure Monitor data to partner SIEM and monitoring tools.|

 |Logic Apps||Azure Logic Apps is a service you can use to automate tasks and business processes by using workflows that integrate with different systems and services.
 Activities are available that read and write metrics and logs in Azure Monitor.|

 |API||Multiple APIs are available to read and write metrics and logs to and from Azure Monitor in addition to accessing generated alerts.
 You can also configure and retrieve alerts.
 With APIs, you have unlimited possibilities to build custom solutions that integrate with Azure Monitor.|